AMERICA I AM: The African American Imprint

 Imagine every automated or labor-intensive industry today.
-From the 1609-1865, enslaved people from Africa would have manned those jobs, becoming the foundation to most of America’s wealth.
+From 1609-1865, enslaved people from Africa would have manned those jobs, becoming the foundation of most of America’s wealth.
 During these times, African Americans engendered four kinds of major imprints on America showcased in this gallery: economic, socio-political, cultural, and spiritual.

 America I AM the Measure of Justice

 In this gallery, visitors see how free and enslaved Africans fought in wars dating all the way back to the Revolutionary War, a war in which they fought on both sides.